qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 you can also save your layer style inside a table (named `layer_styles`) of the database.
-Just click on :menuselection:`Save Style` combobox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an ui file if applicable and check if the style is the default style.
+Just click on :menuselection:`Save Style` combobox and choose **Save in database** item then fill in the dialog to define a style name, add a description, an :file:`.ui` file if applicable and check if the style should be the default style.
-You can add several style in the database.
+You can add several styles in the database.
 However each table can have only one default style.

 .. note:: You can only save your style in database if the layer come from such